Transportation & Mobility Engineering Services

 We support everything from early concept evaluations to final validation, enabling faster iterations and fewer prototypes.
 Whether it’s reducing mass for fuel efficiency or enhancing stiffness for structural integrity and performance, ENA2 delivers optimized, production-ready solutions that meet industry regulations and customer expectations.

-Aerodynamic Analysis for Drag Reduction and Vehicle Stability
+Aerodynamic Analysis for Drag Reduction, Efficiency, and Vehicle Stability

 At ENA2, we use Computational Fluid Dynamics (CFD) to simulate external airflow around vehicles under real-world driving conditions.
 Our services include drag and lift coefficient evaluation, wake flow analysis, underbody airflow assessment, and optimization of spoilers, diffusers, and grille openings.